We bring team building to the next level.

 Executive Director

 No stranger to CCC, Jacquie joined the staff after climbing the (Calgary) Corporate (Challenge) ladder.
-From volunteer to contract employee, Jacquie is now on CCC’s full-time roster as our Program Manager.
+From volunteer to contract employee, Jacquie is now on CCC’s full-time roster as our Executive Director.
 A Photoshop wizard with some pretty incredible video recording and editing skills, she’s set her sights on making CCC a YouTube celebrity.
 It seems impossible to imagine her accomplishing this without somehow involving cats, but we remain hopeful.

 In addition to flexing her audiovisual muscles, Jacquie handles much of the communications and stakeholder relations.
 We have no doubt that her joining the CCC Team officially will be much smoother than her first attempt at a September Games medal ceremony (ask her about it next time you see her).